SafeHome.org may receive compensation from some providers listed on this page. Learn More

 After an identity theft incident has occurred, it could take hundreds of hours to straighten everything out, and this process could take years.
-The good news is, if you have an identity theft protection service working for you, they will take care of most (but not all) of this for you.
+The good news is, if you have a solid identity theft protection service working for you, they will take care of most (but not all) of this for you.

 It's particularly important for military personnel to have the very best identity theft protection with all the right features, especially since they are a preferred target for identity thieves.
 Therefore, consider taking some time to learn and thoroughly understand all the different options available to you.
 Then compare those options to narrow down which service best fits your particular needs.
 This is the only way you will be able to make an educated decision about which service is right for you.